 Zane says he would highly recommend the creative technologies programme to other students.

 “I would recommend creative technologies to anyone who is self-motivated and wants a degree that enables them to continue their exploration into a range of different areas.
 If you want a degree to tell you what to do, there are a lot of other options.”

 Advice for other students

-Now in her third year, Nora has some great advice for other students.
+Now in the final year of his degree, Zane has some great advice for other students.

 “Make the most of your time at university, build connections and meet new people that will have lasting effects on your life.
 While grades matter, they aren’t going to mean much once you’re working – it’s the connections and experiences you’ve had that will make the most impact on your life.”

 Zane himself has certainly made the most of his time at AUT and particularly enjoyed participating in the activities available for budding entrepreneurs.